 Verified Carbon Standard (VCS) Offsets

-The Verified Carbon Standard (VCS) is one of the leading standards for voluntary carbon offsetting.
+The Verified Carbon Standard (VCS) is one of the leading international standards for voluntary carbon offsetting.
+It provides a credible but simple set of criteria that will prove the integrity of all project-based voluntary emission reductions.

-It provides a credible but simple set of criteria that will provide integrity to the voluntary carbon market.
-The VCS will ensure that all project-based voluntary emission reductions that are independently verified to meet its criteria – defined as Voluntary Carbon Units (VCUs) - represent real, quantifiable, additional and permanent project-based emission reductions.
+The VCS ensures that all projects are independently verified to meet its criteria – defined as Voluntary Carbon Units (VCUs) – which represent real, quantifiable, additional, and permanent project-based emission reductions.

-• VCS ensures a project will deliver contracted emissions reductions
+• Deliver contracted emissions reductions

-• VCS prevents double counting
+• Prevent double counting

 The VCS has created registries which are used to register, transfer and retire VCU’s from the market and therefore prevent double counting.